About the choir

 About the Choir

 The choir annually gives many concerts in Sweden and participates in choral festivals.
-The Christmas concert in Gustaf Vasa Church and the spring concert at Musikaliska are held in Stockholm every year.
+The Christmas concert in Gustaf Vasa Church and the spring concert are held in Stockholm every year.
 The choir also performs in many churches and other venues.
-The concert choir, which goes on tours, consists of 50 choristers; 22 sopranos, 8 boy altos and 20 men.
+The concert choir, which goes on tours, consists of around 45 choristers; 25 sopranos, and 20 men.
 The men’s choir includes countertenors, tenors and bases.

 Karin Skogberg Ankarmo, Artistic leader and Conductor